JuanGSanchez/Unit-Converter/README.md

 Training software, unit converter of several magnitudes of interest written in **Python 3.10** as a desktop application.

 In *UI appearance.PNG*, you can find a preview of the UI.

+For the conversion, a list of conversions from each magnitude is provided.
+This list contains the values or expressions needed to transform any secondary unit to the main one, which is the first of the list.
+The program converts the changed value to that main unit, and then performs a second conversion to the selected units for the final value.
+The order of magnitude is applied within this process.